FDI net inflows slump by 40.5% in August - BusinessWorld Online

 “Net foreign direct investments into the Philippines remained positive in August 2025, with inflows from Japan and into manufacturing taking the lead,” the BSP said in a statement on Monday.

-Net investments in debt instruments slumped by 73.8% to $145 million in August from $553 million in the same month a year ago.
+Net investments in debt instruments slumped by 73.8% to $145 million in August from $553 million a year ago.

 These consisted mainly of intercompany borrowing or lending between foreign direct investors and their subsidiaries or affiliates in the Philippines, according to the central bank.